-Chicken kurma recipe – A simple Indian chicken kurma curry recipe that pairs well with plain rice, biryani varieties, pulao, roti/chapathi.
+Chicken kurma recipe – A simple Indian chicken kurma recipe that pairs well with plain rice, biryani varieties, pulao, roti/chapathi.
 Kurma is a curry made using various ingredients like coconut, yogurt, nuts, poppy seeds, vegetables/meat and spices.
 This recipe is roughly adapted from the vegetable kurma recipe.
 There are so many ways of making a kurma, this chicken kurma recipe is different from the mughlai or Shahi Chicken korma that is made using cream and yogurt.

-This is one of our favorite chicken kurma curry and is kids friendly too since it is not very hot and spicy like the typical south Indian curry.
+This is one of our favorite chicken kurma and is kids friendly too since it is not very hot and spicy like the typical south Indian curry.
 This tastes delicious with a thick gravy and subtle aroma of spices.

 We served chicken kurma with simple ghee rice, it can also be served with pudina rice, veg biryani, cashew pulao or even with a chicken biryani or roti.
 Also a mint raita or onion raita complements the meal.